About the Certified Healthcare CPD Professional (CHCP) Credential

-- Motivates individuals to maintain a career path [not just a job] in Healthcare CPD
+- Motivates individuals to maintain a career path in Healthcare CPD

 - Provides tangible evidence of self-improvement and pursuit of one’s own continuous professional education